sunex99/mobik-automation-challenge/README.md

 database.
 This README outlines the steps taken, challenges encountered, and solutions implemented.

+### Part One Contributions

+In the first part of the project, I contributed to the Linux server administration tasks, which are documented in detail in the `answers/takehome_part_1.md` file.
+This file contains:

+- Solutions to the Linux server administration challenges.
+- Step-by-step explanations of the tasks performed.
+- Insights and troubleshooting steps taken during the process.

+These contributions laid the groundwork for the automated provisioning and deployment processes described in the subsequent sections.

 ## Setting up the Local DevOps Environment

 I separated infrastructure (Vagrantfile) from configuration (ansible/), which is